mantram10/DSCPP-III-T256-SMART_CARE_PROJECT/README.md

-Phase-I prototype completed with basic OOP and DSA implementation.
+Phase-I prototype completed with OOP and DSA implementation.